Shantonu-Acharjee/Shantonu-Acharjee/README.md

 # About Me

-<h3 align = "justify">A student of the Electronics Department, PCB Designer, and Python developer.
-I have started my freelancing career back in 2018 locally.
+<h3 align = "justify">I am a student of the Electronics Department, PCB Designer, and Python developer.
+I started my freelancing career back in 2018 locally.
 Till now I have developed 35+ electronics, robotics, and python projects using my skills in product prototyping, PCB design, and development.
 Recently I made Robot Meena, Fire Fighter Robo(Max), Face Mask Detection With Arduino Door Lock, Artificial GirlFriend (Borsha), and Smart House for the science fair.
-And We have been able to achieve a first place for two years in a row.</h3><br>
+And We have achieved first place for two years in a row.
+</h3><br>